WilliamWilliamsI/BC-and-DC/Homeworks/Homework_1/H1_Proejct/README.md

 ## Environment

-Because JDK versions are updated so quickly, there are a lot of things in the old code that will be wrong in the new JDK version, such as the `finalize()` function.
+:e-mail: Because JDK versions are updated so quickly, there are a lot of things in the old code that will be wrong in the new JDK version, such as the `finalize()` function.
 It is highly recommended to **install Java 8 instead of the latest version of the JDK**.

 :star2: **All of the code in this repo is run on the MacOS (M2) with JDK1.8 and [junit-4.13.2](https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar)**.